neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/Security.rst

 AssetCollections and Tags.

 .. note::
-  Like Node Privileges this is a blacklist by default, so the privilege won't match if one of the conditions don't match.
+  Like Node Privileges this is an excludelist by default, so the privilege won't match if one of the conditions don't match.

 ReadAssetPrivilege
 ------------------